AparnaTiwari889/KFC_Clone/README.md

 Crafted a functional website mirroring the essence of Apple TV+, where users seamlessly log in using their phone numbers.
 Implemented comprehensive features including searching, reviewing products, and enjoying content, all accessible with or without an mlsPass.
 Experience the epitome of entertainment with our intuitive interface and robust functionalities.

 Tech Stack
-Html
+1.Html
-React
+2.React
-Javascript ( ES6 )
+3.Javascript ( ES6 )
-Chackra UI
+4.Chackra UI
-HTML
+5.HTML
-CSS
+6.CSS
 Installation Requirements
 Fork the repo, then clone it
 install all dependencies, with 'npm install'